 Advanced Ageing & Frailty Studies

-Postgraduate Certificate will also deliver significant content related to how to assess and manage the frail older adult in a clinical setting, including clinical training sessions.
-Furthermore, graduates of this Postgraduate Certificate will experience how to apply this theoretical and clinical knowledge to a research setting and learn how this research translates back to a clinical setting.
+This Postgraduate Certificate will also deliver significant content related to how to assess and manage the older adult living with frailty in a clinical setting.
+Furthermore, graduates of this Postgraduate Certificate will learn how to apply this theoretical and clinical knowledge to a research setting and learn how this research translates back to a clinical setting.
+The ultimately goal is to equip students with new knowledge to help improve resilience in older adults.

-The course is taught by the Discipline of Medical Gerontology within the School of Medicine using in-person learning, as well as online-learning through the College Virtual Learning Environment.
+The course is taught by the discipline of Medical Gerontology within the School of Medicine, online-only, through the College Virtual Learning Environment.

 Subjects taught